cabloy/zova/zova-docs/guide/start/why.md

 ## Additional benefits

-Based on Vue3's powerful and flexible reactive API, the IOC container automatically wraps a layer of reactive when creating a Class instance, so you can get the following benefits:
+Based on Vue3's powerful and flexible reactive system, the IOC container automatically wraps a layer of reactive when creating a Class instance, so you can get the following benefits:

 1. `No ref/reactive`: With the support of ioc container, defining reactive states no longer needs `ref/reactive`
 2. `No ref.value`: Without `ref`, naturally there is no need to write a lot of `ref.value`